tpan6/VolunteerHub/README.md

 - "How It Works" section

 ### Map/Browse Page - Sreehass
-- Interactive Leaflet.js map with markers
+- Interactive Google API map with markers
 - Sidebar with filters and search
 - Real-time opportunity filtering
 - Location-based recommendations